How Thick Is 2 Mm

 • Construction and Architecture: While larger units like meters are frequently used, millimeters are crucial for detail work and ensuring precise alignment in blueprints and construction.

 • Electronics and Microelectronics: In these fields, millimeters are often insufficiently precise, with micrometers (µm) or even nanometers (nm) becoming necessary.
-However, millimeters still represent a significant scale in the context of circuit board design and component sizes.
+That said, millimeters still represent a significant scale in the context of circuit board design and component sizes.

 • Medical Imaging and Science: Millimeter precision is often critical for medical imaging, surgical procedures, and scientific measurements.